 Aligning public health courses with community needs

-Community course alignment is an initiative to help enhance student learning while supporting the needs of community organizations working towards health justice.
+Community Course Alignment is a program within the Community-Engaged Teaching & Learning (CEnTL) Initiative (which the Collaboratory previously housed) to help enhance student learning while supporting the concrete needs of community organizations working towards health justice.

 • Teaching in tandem with community organizations helps facilitate meaningful, sustainable academic-community partnerships (Zou et al., 2019).

-Course matching is being piloted in Spring 2022 with a selection of community-based organizations (CBOs) that have an ongoing relationship with the school of public health.
+Course matching was piloted in Spring 2022 with a selection of community-based organizations (CBOs) that have an ongoing relationship with the School of Public Health.
 Future iterations of course matching will be open broadly to CBOs which are interested.

 How SPH faculty can get involved Heading link